metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Strictly required Container Images

-In general the creation of a kubernetes cluster requires the ability to pull container images for several applications which are necessary to make a machine a functional worker node.
-To mention a few:
+In general the creation of a kubernetes cluster requires the ability to pull container images for several applications which are necessary to make a machine a kubernetes worker node.
+To mention the most important:

 - Kubelet: the main controller on each worker node to manage the workload
 - CNI (Container Network Interface): controller and daemon set to setup and run the container networking